Ask just about anyone you know if doing a safari in Africa is on their bucket list, and they say YES.

 In a word?
 EPIC.

 You'll be accompanied by yours truly, along with my friend and business partner Josh.
 Josh has 20 years of experience guiding visitors through his country, and is an absolute master of animal behavior and identification.
 We will also be joined by Jonas, our head guide who also has 18 years of experience leading safaris.

 We'll be traveling in¬†two Land Cruisers, and will be with each other¬†every day on a pretty fixed schedule.
 There won't be a ton of opportunity to go off and do your own thing, as we¬†will be together most of the time--whether it be on safari in the parks, or at the lodges, relaxing or enjoying meals.

 I'm primarily targeting friends and family of mine for this particular promotional trip, and you know you're all cool humans, so half the fun will be¬†making new friends and the time we spend together (but if you don't know me--but are a cool person--you are invited as well).

 In the summer of 2010 I traveled to Africa for the very first time, alongside my father.
-It had always been a dream of his to go on a safari, and lucky for me, I invited me along.
-We were in a group of sixteen Americans, and we spent the next twelve days exploring everything there was to see and do in northern Tanzania.
+It had always been a dream of his to go on a safari, and lucky for me, I was invited to come along.
+We were in a group of sixteen Americans, and spent the next twelve days exploring everything there was to see and do in northern Tanzania.

 Our group was assigned three guides, and I quickly became friends with one of them--Josh.
 Josh was by far the most outgoing, friendly, humorous one of the three.
 In fact, everyone wanted to ride in his Land Cruiser everyday, as his knowledge of the animals was unmatched.
 He would see a predator looking in a specific direction and know what was going to happen, circling around slowly to get us a better view of the action once the chase was on.
 It was an amazing time